Aiz0/NIU-Mini-keymap/readme.md

 This is based on the [colemak](https://colemak.com/) layout since I like it more than qwerty.

 Sometimes I write in Swedish and need the nordic characters for that.
-I don't know if unicode maps are the best way to solve that though.
+I solve this by using the [EurKEY](https://eurkey.steffen.bruentjen.eu/) layout.

 The NIU Mini can run QMK firmware and this layout is made with QMK.
 If you don't know what QMK is read the next section.